formlio/forml/docs/lifecycle.rst

         $ python3 setup.py bdist_4ml

 Upload
-    Build and wrap the project into a runable *Artifact* producing a new *Lineage* (that can then be used within the *Production Lifecycle*) and upload it to a persistent registry.
+    Build and wrap the project into a runnable *Artifact* producing a new *Lineage* (that can then be used within the *Production Lifecycle*) and upload it to a persistent registry.

     .. note::